 KVIFF hopes that the Uranium Film Festival will remain a part of it in years to come.
 Virendra Chitrav, KVIFF Festival Director, says, “It’s a strong issue related to environment; but it’s neglected.
 We should think about the nuclear issues and create pressure so that the decision- and policy-makers can feel the public outcry; and it might influence and convert it into right policy-making.
 Somebody has to start; that’s why we thought we should collaborate with this festival.”
 The International Uranium Film Festival was here for the first time and we can only hope they succeeded in leaving behind their message.

-The International Uranium Film Festival (IUFF) is reaching its seventh year.
-During the past years the Festival has screened hundreds of well done atomic & nuclear films in Rio de Janeiro, Berlin, New York, New Delhi, Mumbai, Munich, Santa Fe, Montreal, Los Angeles and several other cities around the world.
-The International Uranium Film Festival will continue in 2017 and beyond.
+The International Uranium Film Festival (IUFF) started in 2010.
+During the past years the Festival has screened hundreds of well done atomic & nuclear films in Rio de Janeiro, Berlin, New York, New Delhi, Mumbai, Munich, Santa Fe, Montreal, Los Angeles, Window Rock.
+Santa Fe and several other cities around the world.
+The International Uranium Film Festival continues.
 But it needs your support.
-The Uranium Film Festival depends on independent donations and people from all over the world who believe in the festival its mission.
+The independent Uranium Film Festival needs donations and people from all over the world who believe in the festival and its mission.
 We welcome any donation!
 Next IUFF in Window Rock & New Mexico, Nov 29 to Dec 12th, 2018.

 DONATE with PayPal